dternyak/dternyak.github.io/_posts/2016-06-18-How-to-Win-Friends-&-Influence-People-Synopsis.md

 Priciple 1 - The only way to get the best of an arguement is to avoid it.

 Priciple 2 - Show respect for the other person's opinions.
-Never say "Your're wrong."
+Never say "You're wrong."

 Priciple 3 - If you are wrong, admit it quickly and emphatically.